CodiumTeam/docker-training/exercise-6/README.md

 1. Set the `CHROME_BIN` environment variable to the location of chrome `/usr/bin/google-chrome`
 1. Copy the test configuration files `karma.conf.js` and `tsconfig.spec.json` into the root folder.
 1. Run the tests `npm run test -- --no-watch --no-progress --browsers=ChromeHeadlessNoSandbox`

+### Multi-stage builds with PHP

+In this exercise we are going to analyze the optimization of an existing dockerized application.
+Using the example in the `2-multi-stage-builds` folder.
+Build the image with the supplied file `Dockerfile.1`, and run it.
+Things to note:
+- By default `docker build` looks for a `Dockerfile` in the context folder.
+If you want to use a different name you can use the `-f` option.
+- The application is built in `php`.
+- It runs inside an Apache web server.
+When requesting the root it displays a welcome message.
+- You need to expose port 80 of the container when running the container.

+In many languages the requirements to build the application are different to those needed to run it.
+Multi-stage builds are particularly suited to help reduce the size and complexity of the final image by splitting the build process into separate steps run in different base images.

+In this example with `php`, in order to build the application it requires `composer` (the `php` dependency manager).
+Instead of installing it on the final image, we are going to leverage an existing image that already has it installed.

+Try building and running the second version `Dockerfile.2`.
+Notice that, instead of installing `composer` manually, it uses an existing image with it installed.
+However, this image does not contain `apache` which is required to run the application.
+Hence, why the file then has a second `FROM` to load a different image.
+In line 19, it copies, using the `--from` parameter, the artifacts from the first stage of the build, which was done in the `composer` image, onto the final `php:apache` one.

+Build the different Dockerfiles and use `docker history` to examine the resulting images, can you spot the differences?